Formal Dual Degree Programs

 A formal dual degree program links two master’s degrees or a master’s program with a JD program and leads to two degrees.
-The Graduate Council and the Associate Provost for Graduate Studies must approve all proposals for formal dual degree programs.
+The Graduate Council and the Vice Provost for Research and Graduate Education must approve all proposals for formal dual degree programs.

 There are two types of formal dual degree programs.
 Type one incorporates two distinct disciplines where students complete two separate sets of core courses and cross-count electives.
 Type two incorporates two areas of study within one discipline where students can cross-count a common set of core courses and take separate sets of electives.

-With fully developed and approved curricula, these programs are available to graduate students who are admitted to both schools and submit the Dual Degree Approval Form during the program's first term.
+With fully developed and approved curricula, these programs are available to graduate students who are admitted to both schools and submit the Graduate Formal Dual Degree Verification Form during the program's first term.
 For program details, please contact the school, college or department.

 Master of Science in Healthcare Leadership and Juris Doctor

-- MS credit reduction: 12 credits from the original 48 required for the MS
+- MS credit reduction: 12 quarter credits from the original 48 required for the MS

 - Minimum number of credits required with dual degree: 116 (80 semester credits and 36 quarter credits)